Are you looking for a magical place in Africa to take a vacation? Travel to Tanzania, and you’ll have the time of your life.

 If you’re looking for a relaxing beach vacation, then Zanzibar is one of the best places you can go to chill out, soak up the sun, swim, do some snorkeling, and scuba dive.

-Zanzibar also has a place called Stone Town; an ancient city declared a UNESCO cultural heritage site in 2000.
+Zanzibar also has Stone Town, an ancient city declared a UNESCO cultural heritage site in 2000.

 While the weather in Zanzibar is good year-round, the best time to visit is June to October and December to February when it's cool and dry.